NYCPlanning/db-pluto/metadata/README.md

 # PLUTO METADATA README
-## November 2018 (18v1.1)
+## December 2018 (18v2)

 ### Announcements

-Version 18v1.1 is not a full PLUTO update.
-Fields related to zoning have been updated to incorporate all rezonings through 10/26/18.
-The methodology used to assign zoning to a tax lot has also changed.
-Please see the Appendix for a list of all fields that have been updated, as well as for details on the methodology used.
-In addition, version 18v1.1 corrects the Land Use for Building Class C7 from 2 (Multi-Family Walk-Up Buildings) to 4 (Mixed Residential & Commercial Buildings).
+The methodology used to create PLUTO has changed with version 18v2.
+As with previous versions, data is pulled from RPAD and geocoded on the mainframe.
+All other processing is done in SQL.
+The code can be viewed at https://github.com/NYCPlanning/db-pluto.

 ### WHAT IS PLUTO?&trade;

-The Primary Land Use Tax Lot Output (PLUTO™) data file contains extensive land use and geographic data at the tax lot level in ASCII comma-delimited borough files.
-Each file contains the tax lots within the borough.
+The Primary Land Use Tax Lot Output (PLUTO™) data file contains extensive land use and geographic data at the tax lot level in a comma-delimited file.
 The PLUTO tax lot data files contain over seventy data fields derived from data files maintained by the Department of City Planning (DCP), Department of Finance (DOF), Department of Citywide Administrative Services (DCAS), and Landmarks Preservation Commission (LPC).